MonicaSaeed/Advanced-Software-Fawry-System/README.md

 # Advanced-Software-Fawry-System

 ## Description
 In this project will work on building something similar to Fawry system.
-This system should be user by users to pay for different services. <br />
+Users should use this system to pay for different services. <br />
 1- Mobile recharge services <br />
 2- Internet Payment services <br />
 3- Landline services <br />